cms-opendata-analyses/HiForestProducerTool/README.md

 This repository hosts a set of simple examples that use CMSSW EDAnalyzers to extract trigger information and produce HiForest root file from CMS public heavy-ion data.
 Currently, this repository has two main branches, [2010](https://github.com/cms-legacydata-analyses/HiForestProducerTool/tree/2010) and [2011](https://github.com/cms-legacydata-analyses/HiForestProducerTool/tree/2011) corresponding to the CMS heavy-ion data that has been so far released.
 Please choose the one you need as instructions may vary a little, and follow the intructions therein.

-## Continuous Integration

-This repository contains also [a github workflow](.github/workflows/main.yml), which runs a test job on the CMS open data container using github free resources.
-It uses a docker container and runs a HiForest root file producer workflow defined in [commands.sh](commands.sh) and makes an example plot with [plot.sh](plot.sh).
-The ouput is returned as a github artifcat.
-The workflow is triggered by a pull request.

 ## Usage instructions

 ### Prepare and compile